Ryde-Eastwood Hawks

 The Ryde-Eastwood Rugby League Football Club is an Australian rugby league football club based in Ryde, New South Wales formed in late 1962, with the intent of entering the inaugural Inter-District competition in 1963.

 This competition became known as Second Division from 1964.
 They currently play in the Sydney Shield.
-The club also fields open age (mens and womens) and under age (20s and 18s) teams in Sydney Combined competitions.
+The club also fields open age (men's and women's) and under age (20s and 18s) teams in Sydney Combined competitions.

 The club has previously fielded teams in Balmain District and Parramatta District competitions.

 Playing Record in NSWRL Competitions

 Sydney Shield

 The club entered the Sydney Shield in 2019.